Netflix: A Pricey Stock With A Troubled Future

 Streaming Content Obligations

 With a market capitalization of roughly $57 billion, that $14.3 billion in streaming content obligations represents nearly one fourth of the company's value.
 Having that level of off-balance sheet liabilities should be alarming to NFLX investors.
-If NFLX begins to lose subscribers, and is required incur these content liabilities, the company can generate substantial losses.
+If NFLX begins to lose subscribers and is required incur these content liabilities, the company can generate substantial losses.

 In the past year alone, NFLX has increased these content liabilities from $10.9 billion to $14.3 billion.
 I believe that competition for an increasingly scarce amount of content has led to this development.
 Management must take longer term risks in order to secure content away from several competitors, such as Amazon and Hulu.